pagopa/selfcare-user/README.md

 This repo structure and build monorepo with Apache Maven for selfcare user domain.

-Applications under apps/ depend on shared code under libs/. test-coverage/ is used to assess the test coverage of the entire project.
+test-coverage/ is used to assess the test coverage of the entire project.

 ```